Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation: Methodology

 \subsection{Class-Balanced Local Prototype Estimation}

 Prior to each training epoch, we perform a global inference pass to update pseudo-labels.
-In the absence of source supervision, feature alignment relies heavily on constructing reliable class prototypes.
-A naive approach aggregates features based directly on raw predictions.
-However, in geospatial point clouds characterized by severe domain shifts and long-tailed distributions, such uniform aggregation is risky.
-It often leads to "representation collapse," where tail-class prototypes are overwhelmed by misclassified samples from head classes due to prediction bias.

-To address this challenge, we propose the Class-Balanced Local Prototype Estimation (CBLPE) module, as shown in Fig. \ref{fig:framework}.
-Conventional methods typically rely on a global confidence threshold, which inadvertently filters out tail classes that naturally have lower confidence.
-In contrast, our module adopts a class-aware "local selection" strategy.
-By independently mining high-confidence anchors within each category, CBLPE ensures that even under-represented classes maintain robust and distinct prototypes.
-This effectively prevents noise accumulation from dominant classes.
+Without source supervision, reliable feature alignment depends on robust class prototypes.
+However, directly aggregating features from raw predictions is unreliable in geospatial point clouds with severe domain shifts and long-tailed distributions, as head-class prediction bias can contaminate tail-class prototypes and cause representation collapse.
+To address this issue, we propose the Class-Balanced Local Prototype Estimation (CBLPE) module, as shown in Fig. \ref{fig:framework}.
+Instead of using a global confidence threshold, which may suppress naturally low-confidence tail classes, CBLPE adopts a class-aware local selection strategy.
+By mining high-confidence anchors within each predicted category, it constructs distinct prototypes for under-represented classes while reducing contamination from dominant classes.